A holistic approach to safety: addressing the carriage of non-compliant dangerous goods – Forwarder Magazine Issue 56

 Establish a compliant DG training programme

-IMDG Code e-learning (39-18) is online training, developed in collaboration with the International Maritime Organization, for all shore side staff involved in the shipment of dangerous goods by sea.
+IMDG Code e-learning (39-18) is online training for all shore side staff involved in the shipment of dangerous goods by sea.
 We offer several levels of training including general awareness, function specific and advanced.
 The courses are used by 6 of the top 10 container lines and are approved by several competent authorities worldwide, We also offer Container packing and Tank Container courses.

 For further information on National Cargo Bureau’s holistic approach, including their 12 recommendations and potential solutions to assist in the development of a robust DG programme can be found here: www.natcargo.org/Holistic_Approach